Contents

 How much do Filipino VAs charge per hour?

-Among applicants who quoted hourly rates, the median is $6.00 per hour, with most between $4 and $8.
-Only about 1 in 10 Filipino VA applicants quotes hourly; most think in monthly salaries.
+Among applicants who quoted hourly rates, the median is $6.00 per hour, with the middle half between $5 and $7.
+Only about 13 percent of Filipino VA applicants quote hourly; most think in monthly salaries.

 Do experienced Filipino VAs cost much more?